spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 Replace `mysecret` with the name of the secret you created earlier.

+#### Volume Mounted Secretes

 Data Flow uses the [application metadata](%currentPath%/feature-guides/general/application-metadata/) stored in a container image label.
-For a private registry, to allow access to retrieve the metadata label, you have to extend your Data Flow deployment configuration and mount the registry secret as a named volume like this:
+To access the metadata labels in a private registry, you have to extend the Data Flow deployment configuration and mount the registry secrets as a [Secrets PropertySource](https://cloud.spring.io/spring-cloud-static/spring-cloud-kubernetes/2.0.0.M1/reference/html/#secrets-propertysource):

 ```yaml
     spec: